Heavy rains cause flooding woes in Appalachia

 Kentucky Emergency Management spokeswoman Monica L. French told news outlets that Harlan, Bell, Knox, Letcher and Floyd counties and the city of Pineville have declared states of emergencies due to flooding.

-Harlan County Judge-Executive Dan Mosley says between 30 and 50 people spent the night at a shelter Saturday.
+Harlan County Judge-Executive Dan Mosley says more than 100 people were evacuated and between 30 and 50 people spent the night at a shelter Saturday.
+Emergency Manager David McGill said about 5 inches (12.7 centimeters) of rain fell in the county.

 The National Weather Service still had flood warnings posted Monday morning for a few areas in Kentucky and Tennessee.